 What File Format Should I Use?

-The Edge 800 can use either a GPX Track or a TCX.
+The Edge 800 can use either a GPX Track, FIT Course, or a TCX.
 A TCX Course has the advantage of embedding your planned route’s cuesheet.
 So, alongside Garmin’s dedicated navigation, you get beeps and text for each pre-planned cue entry in the cuesheet.
 This is especially helpful if you have custom cuesheet entries, as well as a nice double check to Garmin’s own navigation.